-Inter-fund transfers for the year ended September 30, 2015, consisted of one transfer from the Ambulance Fund to the Ambulance Vehicle Trust Fund in the amount of \$20,000.
-Transfers are used to (1) move revenues from the fund that statute or budget requires to collect them to the fund that statute or budget requires to expend them and (2) to use unrestricted revenues collected in the general fund to finance various programs accounted for in other funds in accordance with budgetary authorizations.
+Inter-fund transfers for the year ended September 30, 2017, consisted of: transfers in the amount of \$300,000 from the Payment in Lieu of Taxes (PILT) fund to the Justice fund; transfer from the Ambulance Fund to the Ambulance Vehicle Trust Fund in the amount of \$20,000; transfer from various trust funds to PILT to close these fund, and transfer from the Rural Addressing fund of \$72,883 to the General fund.
+Transfers are used to (1) move revenues from the fund that statute or budget requires to collect them to the fund that statute or budget requires to expend them, (2) to use unrestricted revenues collected in the general or PILT funds to finance various programs accounted for in other funds in accordance with budgetary and other authorizations, and (3) to close out trust funds no longer deemed necessary by the county commissioners.